NeodymiumFerBore/GetSystem/README.md

 Note about payloads.h:

 This is a basic x86 PE printing Hello World then system("pause").
-This is used in the experimental functions of PE injection from stack to memory (case 11 and 12 in GetSystem.c) with pfnZwUnmapViewOfSection, VirtualAllocEx and WriteProcessMemory on a suspended process.
+This is used in the experimental functions of PE injection from memory (case 11 and 12 in GetSystem.c) with pfnZwUnmapViewOfSection, VirtualAllocEx and WriteProcessMemory on a suspended process.
 The base64 payload is decoded at runtime and is written over the view of section of a suspended calc.exe process.
 This is nothing armful.